SuYirouCrystal/NLP-DEMO/README.md

 Feel free to adjust hyperparameters such as learning rate, number of epochs, and gradient accumulation steps (if needed) in train.py to better suit your environment and training goals.

 ## License
 This project is provided for educational purposes.
-Be sure to check the licensing for the Sentiment140 dataset and any third-party libraries used.

 ## Acknowledgments
 Hugging Face Transformers